tdfischer/pto/README.md

 The following are hardcoded defaults:

-- Listens on 127.0.0.1:8001
+- Listens on 127.0.0.1:8001 by default unless told otherwise
-- Requires SSL
+- Requires SSL for non-loopback addresses
-- Requires files named ./pto.crt and ./pto.key for a SSL certificate and key, respectively
+- If SSL is used, it requires files named ./pto.crt and ./pto.key for a SSL certificate and key, respectively

 ## Usage